 RSVP-TE LSR

-RSVP-TE applies the Resource Reservation Protocol (RSVP) for Traffic Engineering (TE), that is, to distribute MPLS labels for steering traffic and reserving bandwidth.
+RSVP-TE applies the Resource Reservation Protocol (RSVP) for Traffic Engineering (TE) to distribute MPLS labels for steering traffic and reserving bandwidth.

 RSVP-TE LSR Configuration